diecccoo/Cultural-heritage-bigdata-project/config/README.md

 #### Architectural Notes: Single Broker, Single Partition

-In this prototype, both Kafka topics are created with:
+In this prototype, Kafka topics are created with:

 - **1 broker**
 - **1 partition**